 As anyone reading the above description can tell, particularly when dealing with tone, there is lots of room for interpretation, and one small move here is likely to have large consequences there.
 As a result, there is enormous indeterminacy associated with describing a tone system such as that of Hakha Lai.
-Should the description of a language be held hostage to resolving perhaps impossible meta-questions such as in the preceding paragraph?
-These may ultimately have more to do with typology or with explaining historical developments than characterizing what is going on in a synchronic system.
-As the analysis in §5 shows, a very straightforward account involving very few assumptions is possible if we do not insist on some of the basic tenets of output-driven phonology.
-True, we do not incorporate into the direct mapping analysis why the input/output relations are the way they are.
+Should the description of a language be held hostage to resolving perhaps impossible such meta questions as in the preceding paragraph-which may ultimately have more to do with typology or with explaining historical developments?
+As the analysis in §5 shows, a very straightforward analysis involving very few assumptions is possible if we don't insist on some of the basic tenets of output-driven phonology.
+True, we don't incorporate into the direct mapping analysis why the input/output relations are the way they are.
 But we do account in a very direct way for what speakers are likely to know about their tone system, and how it works.
 In other words, simplicity ought still to be a criterion in evaluating phonological analyses.

-The test case for our approach may be whether a two-level approach can account for other tone sandhi phenomena, indeed for phonological systems in general.28 Some languages have feeding and bleeding.
+The test case for our approach may be whether a two-level approach can account for other tone sandhi phenomena, indeed for phonological systems in general.
+Some languages have feeding and bleeding.
 Some show cyclic effects.
-Some are more consistent than Hakha Lai in demanding that their generalizations be surface-true.
-As we have seen, the NOJUMP constraint is more effective in identifying offending inputs than it is in ruling out surface violations.
+Perhaps some are more consistent than Hakha Lai in demanding that their generalizations be surface-true.
+As we have seen, the NoCP constraint is more effective in identifying offending inputs than it is in ruling out surface violations.